 - Sponsored ads

-2. Sparking Interest – Now that you have gotten their attention, you need to pique their interest to keep them inside the sales funnel.
+Now that you have gotten their attention, you need to pique their interest to keep them inside the sales funnel.
 If you find that people are leaving your website within a few seconds, that means you are not offering anything they are interested in sticking around for.
-It may also mean that your targeting the wrong audience.
+It may also mean that you’re targeting the wrong audience.

-4. Action – The final section of the sales funnel is when the potential customer becomes an actual customer and makes a purchase.
+The final section of the sales funnel is when the potential customer becomes an actual customer and makes a purchase.
+This is referred to as the bottom of the sales funnel.
 However, once they reach the bottom of the sales funnel, your work is not over.
 One-time buyers are not the goal.
+You will want to automate this process during this conversion period to sift out loyal, brand advocates.
 You want to create a base of loyal, returning customers.
 In other words, you should continue your online marketing strategy by focusing on customer retention.
+The sales and marketing funnel will continue to work in tandem for these cycled results.

 You can achieve this by doing the following: